alanmimms/jurassic-20/README.md

 directly while keeping one eye on the schematics and trying to build the logical equivalent in modern SV syntax.

-The biggest issue with this effort -- one that leaves it peppered with a huge number of randomly dispersed logical errors -- is the fact that I didn't understand the KL10-PV symbol naming scheme when I was writing the SystemVerilog.
-Because of this, I know I have hundreds or thousands of errors in logic that have the sense of signals backwards or use negative logic when positive logic was actually what was required.
+The biggest issue with that effort -- one that leaves it peppered with quite some number of randomly dispersed logical errors -- is the fact that I didn't understand the KL10-PV symbol naming scheme when I was writing the SystemVerilog.
+Because of this, I know I have many errors in logic that have the sense of signals backwards or use negative logic when positive logic was actually what was required.
 See the `Learnings` section below for details.

 # How to Build
 It's pretty easy on Ubuntu 22.04, which is what I have been using.
 I couldn't easily tell you which packages you need, but there aren't